HamdanGitHub/Cloud-Computing/The-Basics-of-Google-Cloud-Compute/README.md

 - **notes.md** – Summary of the challenge and key concepts.
 - **commands.md** – Main commands used during the challenge.
-- **screenshots/** – Screenshots showing the completed tasks and successful deployment.

 ---